massoncheg/forgejo-docs/docs/contributor/localization-english.md

 ## Localization style

+### Capitalization

 All strings should have regular capitalization.
 Headers, labels, buttons and such should start with a capital letter.
 Only names, product names and such should be capitalized after that.
 Forgejo-specific measurement units should not be capitalized.

+Follow these examples for string capitalization:

 | Context | ❌ Bad                                 | ✅ Good                                |
 | ------- | -------------------------------------- | -------------------------------------- |